 Booting a Live ISO Image from Network

 In KIWI NG, live ISO images can be configured to boot via the PXE boot protocol.
 This functionality requires a network boot server setup on the system.
-Details how to setup such a server can be found in Setting Up a Network Boot Server.
+Details on how to set up such a server can be found in Setting Up a Network Boot Server.

-After the live ISO was built as shown in Build an ISO Hybrid Live Image, the following configuration steps are required to boot from the network:
+After the live ISO is built as shown in Build an ISO Hybrid Live Image, the following configuration steps are required to boot from the network:

 $ mount kiwi-test-image-live.x86_64-1.15.6.iso /mnt $ cp /mnt/boot/x86_64/loader/initrd /srv/tftpboot/boot/initrd $ cp /mnt/boot/x86_64/loader/linux /srv/tftpboot/boot/linux $ umount /mnt